-Enable BGP Authentication - Check the check box to enable BGP authentication.
+Enable BGP Authentication: Check the Enable BGP Authentication check box to enable BGP authentication.
 Uncheck the check box to disable it.
 If you enable this field, the BGP Authentication Key Encryption Type and BGP Authentication Key fields are enabled.

-BGP Authentication Key Encryption Type - Choose the three for 3DES encryption type, or seven for Cisco encryption type.
+BGP Authentication Key Encryption Type: Choose the three for 3DES encryption type, or seven for Cisco encryption type.

-BGP Authentication Key - Enter the encrypted key based on the encryption type.
+BGP Authentication Key: Enter the encrypted key based on the encryption type.

 Plain text passwords are not supported.
-Log on to the switch, retrieve the encrypted key.
-Enter the key in the BGP Authentication Key field.
-For more information, refer to Retrieving the Authentication Key, on page 141.
+Login to the switch, retrieve the encrypted key and enter it in the BGP Authentication Key field.
+Refer the Retrieving the Authentication Key section for details.

-Enable PIM Hello Authentication - Enables the PIM hello authentication.
+Enable PIM Hello Authentication: Enables the PIM hello authentication.

-PIM Hello Authentication Key - Specifies the PIM hello authentication key.
+PIM Hello Authentication Key: Specifies the PIM hello authentication key.

-Enable BFD - Check the Enable BFD check box to enable feature bfd on all switches in the fabric.
+Enable BFD: Check the Enable BFD check box to enable feature bfd on all switches in the fabric.
 This feature is valid only on IPv4 underlay and the scope is within a fabric.

 NDFC supports BFD within a fabric.
 The BFD feature is disabled by default in the Fabric Settings.
 If enabled, BFD is enabled for the underlay protocols with the default settings.
-Any custom BFD configurations requires configurations to be deployed via the per switch freeform or per interface freeform policies.
+Any custom required BFD configurations must be deployed via the per switch freeform or per interface freeform policies.